abrielcleaver/af7-kickball-team-manager/PLANNING.md

 - App.js To Do:
     - [x] import ProtectedRoute from './utils/ProtectedRoute
-    - [ ] import useHistory from react-router-dom ?
-    - [ ] import Redirect from react ?
     - [x] add ProtectedRoute component to properly protect the
         - [x] `/new`, and
         - [x] `/edit` routes
-        - [ ] users redirected to sign-in if trying to access routes not signed in.
+        - [x] users redirected to sign-in if trying to access routes not signed in.
+- Teams.js To Do: